 - FIPS 199 – Security categorization standards for information (part of the required deliverables in the security plan)

 - IT Security Plan Template from NIH – A template for building out your system security plan.
-Just read the blue portion and replace it with your plan
+Just read the blue portion and replace it with your plan (now offline)

 - FIPS Publication 200 – For the “basic” security requirements